STTK Investors Have Opportunity to Lead Shattuck Labs, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 4, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Shattuck Labs, Inc. ("Shattuck" or the "Company") (NASDAQ: STTK).
+BENSALEM, Pa., March 11, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Shattuck Labs, Inc. ("Shattuck" or the "Company") (NASDAQ: STTK).

 Class Period: October 9, 2020 – November 9, 2021